kildom/actions-playground/README.md

 . load_job
     Load environment variables that are available inside job steps, for example variables starting with the "GITHUB_" prefix.
+If you are connecting over HTTP the environment is already loaded, you can skip this command.

 /tmp/log
     A FIFO that redirects everything from it to the log on GitHub Action.